 All seven presidents before Van Buren, and William Henry Harrison, the ninth president, were not “natural-born” citizens.
 They were born before 1776, when the American states were still British colonies.

-Hai Do wrote this story for VOA Learning English.
+Hai Do wrote this story for VOA Learning English in February 2021.
 Ashley Thompson was the editor.